marcie1000/game_spop/README.md

 ## How to use:

+You need a Gameboy ROM file.
-In the executable path, create a folder called `boot_rom`.
+OPTIONAL: to run the bootrom, create a folder called `boot_rom` in the executable path.
           Paste the Gameboy DMG boot ROM in this folder with the name `dmg_rom.bin`.
+Then run the program with `-b` option.

 ### Usage:
 ```console